Difference between financial accounting and management accounting

 Key Difference Between Financial Accounting and Management Accounting

-Basis for Comparison
+Basis for Comparison Financial Accounting Management Accounting

-Historical Future
+Orientation Historical Future

-General-purpose financial statements Special purpose financial statements
+Nature of Statements Prepared General-purpose financial statements Special purpose financial statements

-Financial Financial and Non-financial
+Nature of Reports Financial Financial and Non-financial

-Format of the Financial Statements
+Format of the Financial Statements Specified Not Specified

-Similarities Between Financial Accounting vs. Managerial Accounting
+Similarities Between Financial Accounting vs Management Accounting

-Once you’ve understood the difference between financial accounting and management accounting, it is also crucial to understand the similarities between financial and managerial accounting.
+Once you’ve understood the difference between financial and management accounting, it is also crucial to understand the similarities between financial and managerial accounting.
 Here is a table of similarities between the two:

 Horizontal Analysis Employing horizontal analysis, accountants can comprehensively understand financial changes over an extended period – often two or more years.
 This kind of information is invaluable when making informed decisions for the future.